ChrstphrHll/npc_gen/students/Ryan Ebersol.md

 ---
 ### Description
 - 7th year Dragonborn Sorcerer in Fiesn
-- frills, Emerald Green eyes, and green skin
+- short spines, Emerald Green eyes, and green skin
 - Is Plain and Immature, and has Intuition as their ideal

 ### Organizations